openshift/enhancements/enhancements/installer/single-node-installation.md

 ## Proposal

-When a machine is booted with aio.ign, the aiokube systemd service is launched (similar to bootkube in the bootstrap ignition).

-The new installer `create aio-ignition` command generates an `aio.ign` file, based on an `install-config.yaml` file.
+The new installer `create aio-config` command generates an `aio.ign` file, based on an `install-config.yaml` file.
 The Ignition configuration includes assets such as TLS certificates and keys.
 When a machine is booted with CoreOS and this Ignition configuration, the